-The life of Susanne E., Recruiter at the company FerroStahl, one Company with 458 employees in the Swabian Alb, has become so much nicer and easier since "colleague computer" helps: your job ad texts are optimized online to be more responsive or more appealing to women according to the new Diversity Program.
+The life of Susanne E., Recruiter at the company FerroStahl, one Company With 458 employees on the Swabian Alb, it has become so much nicer and easier since “colleague Computer” has helped: Your job advertisement texts are optimized online so that they get more resonance or address women more successfully in accordance with the new diversity program.

 A push of a button is sufficient and the optimized job display is spread over 250 job exchanges and the applicants register.
 Their CVs are automatically read out and entered into the corresponding fields in their applicant management system.

 One button is enough

 Then Susanne E. gets 10 clock per eMail a fresh set of potential candidates who fit their profiles without having to do anything.
 Another software gives her suggestions on which of her jobs the applicant profiles would fit.